What is a Time Zone?

 - At 75 degrees east (or 75° E) longitude, the time would be 75 degrees divided by 15 degrees = 5 hours ahead of UTC/GMT (or UTC+5).

-It is important to note that time can be measured in different ways.
+Time can be measured in different ways.
 Various time systems have been developed over the years to measure time.
 Time’s passage can be measured via the orbital motion of Earth and other planets in the solar system (Dynamical Time), or through the oscillations of atoms (International Atomic Time).
 Solar time is based on the solar day, which measures the time between successive transits of the sun across the meridian.
 Time is also measured by the Earth’s rotation on its axis with respect to the stars (Universal Time).
 As mentioned earlier, UTC is the measure of time used as the basis for civil time-keeping.
 UTC is based on atomic time.

 The world is divided into different time zones that are usually an integral number of hours different from UTC.
 They correspond to local time in countries and states within that zone.
-However, many countries adopt daylight saving time (DST) in advance of local time during their summer period.
+However, many countries adopt Daylight Saving Time (DST) in advance of local time during their summer period.
 One hour must be added, as a general rule, to the standard time if DST is in effect in the time zone.

 Today’s Time Zones

-Many nations worldwide use UTC in the definition of their time zones instead of GMT.
 The definition for time zones can be written in short form as UTC±n (or GMT±n), where n is the offset in hours.
 There are also some places that have UTC+13 and UTC+14 but these are not standard time zones, from a point of view that sees the number of standard time zones as 24.
 However, UTC+13 and UTC+14 are still referred to as integer time zones.
 There have been adjustments and alterations over the years on the original meaning of having all time zones in the UTC-12 to UTC+12 ranges.

 Many sources claim that there are 24 standard time zones (eg. when ignoring the International Date Line) but some sources state that there are 25 time zones.
 The perspective of the number of time zones depends on the definition of a time zone versus the International Date Line.
 There are also non-standard time zones that follow a UTC offset of a certain number hours plus 30 or 45 minutes.